neuronflicker/CTF/UCF/Pwn_stack0pt2/README.md

 flag2.txt
 stack0
 ```
 So we could just add our `cat` code and see the contents of the `flag2.txt` file, but let's try something different.
 Let's see if we can change the `flagfile` `const char*` string from `flag1.txt` to `flag2.txt` and then call `giveFlag()` to get the contents.
-I don't know if this is possible as the string is in a segment marked as read-only, but let's try.
+I don't know if this is possible as the string is in a data segment marked as read-only, but let's try.
 It may depend on how the code was compiled.

 First we find the location of the `flagfile` string within the executable: